Eraszz/blog-projects/vpn-public-encryption-domain/README.md

 # Build a Site-to-Site IPSec VPN with Public Encryption Domain

-This is the repository for the official tecRacer blog post [Build a Site-to-Site IPSec VPN with Public Encryption Domain](https://www.tecracer.com/blog/2023/06/build-a-site-to-site-ipsec-vpn-with-public-encryption-domain.html).
+This is the repository for the official blog post [Build a Site-to-Site IPSec VPN with Public Encryption Domain](https://www.hendrikhagen.com/blog/2023-06-05-vpn-public-encryption-domain/).

 # Architecture